SpyicyDev/macblock/docs/UNINSTALL.md

 ## What is removed by `sudo macblock uninstall`

-- PF anchor rules and the `pf.conf` include block.
 - `launchd` jobs created by `macblock`.
 - State/config directories under `/Library/Application Support/macblock`.
+- Logs under `/Library/Logs/macblock`.
-- Dynamic upstream state under `/var/db/macblock`.
+- Dynamic state under `/var/db/macblock`.
+- If you upgraded from older versions: `sudo macblock uninstall` also removes any `/etc/resolver/*` files that were previously created by `macblock`.